corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/managing/registration-requests/registration-approval.md

 section_menu: corda-5-beta
 ---

-A network operator can configure a membership group to require that the operator must manually approve (or decline) member registration requests.
+A network operator can configure a membership group so that the operator must manually approve (or decline) member registration requests.
 The configuration specifies that requests satisfying specific criteria require [manual approval]({{< relref "#manual-approval" >}}), while others are approved automatically.
 The network operator can also [pre-authenticate specific members]({{< relref "#pre-authentication" >}}), allowing them to bypass the standard approval rules defined for the group.
 The operator can further configure pre-authentication to specify that certain changes to the member's context must be manually reviewed.

 ## Manual Approval

-The manual registration approval process presents the request to the operator, enabling the operator to [review the request]({{< relref "./reviewing-registration-requests.md" >}}) before approving or declining it using the REST API.
+The manual registration approval process presents requests to the operator, enabling the operator to [review the request]({{< relref "./reviewing-registration-requests.md" >}}) before approving or declining it using the REST API.
 This process applies to both registration and re-registration requests.
 The approval process can be configured at any point in time, and only affects future registration requests: previously approved members are not required to re-register.